FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 At this point, your application has a `Login` link that will redirect you to the FusionAuth login page, but it does not yet have the necessary information to complete the login.
 To do this, you need to add a route.

-# Adding Express routes
+## Adding Express routes

-You've got the basic framework and authorization code set up.
+The basic framework and authorization code is set up.
 Now you can add some routes.
 You can start with the `login` route to handle the redirect to FusionAuth.

-First, you can define your dependencies.
+First, include the dependencies and credentials.
 In the `routes/index.js` file, add the following code under the `var router = express.Router();` line:

 ```js
 const pkceChallenge = require('pkce-challenge').default;